damontallen/IPython-quick-ref-sheets/Helpful_projects/Quick_start/README.md

 I'm also not sure if these would have installed the IPython Notebook.

+####LaTex File Conversion

+In order to use nbconvert to create a LaTex file or a LaTex pdf you will also need to install the following:

+    sudo apt-get install texlive.base
+    sudo apt-get install texlive-latex-extra

 ####Trouble Shooting

 The easiest way to find out why something doesn't work is to run the command from the terminal